 Offline Restaurant Advertising Ideas

-Traditional advertising methods like magazine ads, billboards, and TV commercials are pricey… and it can be difficult to measure their effectiveness.
+Traditional advertising methods like magazine ads, billboards, and TV commercials are pricey, and it can be difficult to measure their effectiveness.
 Here are some offline advertising alternatives that won't break the bank and will give you a return on your investment.

-13. Encourage Word-Of-Mouth Advertising with A Postcard
+18. Encourage Word-Of-Mouth Advertising With a Postcard

-14. Don't Overlook Snail Mail
+19. Don't Overlook Direct Mail

-Think snail mail is dead?
+Think mail is dead?
 Think again.
 More than half of consumers say they'd spend money at a business that was new to them if they had a coupon.

 Partner with local businesses to spread the reach of your restaurant.